chillyjim/mcp-servers/packages/management/README.md

 ## Example Use Cases

-### Ensure regulatory compliance with industry standards
-Prompt: Check if my gateway configuration meets PCI-DSS/HIPAA/GDPR requirements.

-### Find broad-definition rules
+### Regulatory Compliance Checks
+“Do my current gateways meet PCI-DSS, HIPAA, or GDPR standards?”
+*→ Returns a detailed gap analysis across your policy layers.*

+### Risky Rule Discovery
-Prompt: List all firewall rules that allow traffic from any source to any destination on any port.
-Highlight rules that are disabled or unused.
+“Show all rules that allow any-to-any traffic.
+Highlight unused or disabled rules.”
+*→ Surfaces misconfigurations and expands your visibility.*

-### Source → Destination Path Analysis
+### Path Analysis for Access
-Prompt: Can you check in my policy if a host or network can access the internet?

-### Recommendation for rulebase optimization
-Prompt: Take a look at the internet-facing rules in my policy and suggest improvements.
-Identify any rules that should be strengthened or loosened.
-Consider both security risks and administrative overhead.
-In your recommendations, refer only to specific rules that can be changed or suggest adding new ones.

-### Custom policy visualizations
-Prompt: Please create a visual report that shows which services are allowed in my network, under which conditions, and which services are strictly blocked.
+“Can host 10.1.2.7 access the internet under current policy?”
+*→ Traces real access flows across Access, NAT, and interfaces.*

+### Rulebase Optimization with AI
+“Review internet-facing rules and suggest which should be tightened or removed.”
+*→ Actionable insights that improve your security posture.*

+### Visual Policy Mapping
+“Generate a report showing allowed and blocked services across my environment.”
+*→ Delivers structured data for dashboards, reports, and audits.*
 ---

 ## Configuration Options